yuchenxie4645/EgoLoc/README.md

 * **credentials**: File with openai api key

-We will release the full-blood version after we evolve EgoLoc to a more powerful solution.
+We will release the full-blood version and new benchmarks after we evolve EgoLoc to a more powerful solution.
 Moreover, we will present how to integrate EgoLoc on the SOTA hand motion forecasting paradigm such as [MMTwin](https://github.com/IRMVLab/MMTwin), and how to deploy it on robot manipulation tasks.
 But for now, enjoy the demos here and also try your own videos! 😎

 ## 2. Citation